-Due to the critical nature of placement and the requirements of the Teaching Council, students who are unsuccessful on school placement will have one repeat opportunity.
-Given the constraints of the primary school year, in second year the repeat attempt will have to take place during the subsequent academic year.
-In second year, students must attain 40% in each in order to pass both elements of School Placement.
+Due to the critical nature of placement for primary school pupils and the requirements of the Teaching Council, students who are unsuccessful on school placement will have one repeat opportunity.
+Given the constraints of the primary school year, in first year this repeat attempt will take place during the summer term.

+Supplemental School Placement: